On Mirzakhani's twist torus conjecture: Flows on moduli spaces

 This isomorphism is constructed by assigning a ``dual'' foliation to every lamination $\lambda$ on a hyperbolic surface $X$.
 Consider a component $Y$ of $X \setminus \lambda$.
 Most points of $Y$ have a unique closest point on $\partial Y$; those that have multiple closest points on $\partial Y$ form a piecewise geodesic $1$-complex $\Sp(Y)$ called the \textbf{spine} of $Y$ (see also \S\ref{subsec: arcs and rgs} below).
 The fibers of the closest point--projection map $Y\setminus \Sp(Y) \to \partial Y$ form a foliation of $Y\setminus \Sp(Y)$.
 Extending continuously across $\Sp(Y)$ yields a piecewise geodesic singular foliation $\cO_{\partial Y}(Y)$ called the \textbf{orthogeodesic foliation}.
 This foliation has $k$-pronged singularities at points that are equidistant from $k$ different points of $\partial Y$, and every endpoint of every leaf of $\cO_{\partial Y}(Y)$ meets $\partial Y$ orthogonally.

-Because their leaves are always orthogonal to $\lambda$, the orthogeodesic foliations on the components of $X\setminus \lambda$ can be extended continuously across $\lambda$, yielding a singular foliation $\cO_{\lambda}(X)$ on $S$.
+Because their leaves are always orthogonal to $\lambda$ and the line field tangent to $\lambda$ is Lipschitz continuous, the orthogeodesic foliations on the components of $X\setminus \lambda$ can be extended continuously across $\lambda$, yielding a singular foliation $\cO_{\lambda}(X)$ on $S$.
 This foliation also carries a natural transverse measure, defined by assigning to any geodesic arc in $\lambda$ its Lebesgue measure and then extending uniquely to all arcs via transverse isotopy.
 See \cite[Section 5]{shshI} for more details.

 This defines a map $\cO_\lambda: \T_g \to \MF_g$ recording the equivalence class of $\cO_\lambda(X)$; the following theorem records the global properties of $\Ol$.
 When $\lambda$ is maximal, it is due to Thurston \cite{Th_stretch}; see also \cite{Bon_SPB} for a treatment in terms of transverse H\"older distributions.
-For arbitrary $\lambda$, this is Theorem E of \cite{shshI}.
+For arbitrary $\lambda$, the following is a direct consequence of Theorems D and E of \cite{shshI}.

 \begin{theorem} For every $\lambda\in \ML_g$, the map $\Ol$ is a stratified real-analytic homeomorphism

 that is equivariant with respect to the stabilizer of $\lambda$ in $\Mod_g$ and satisfies $i(\cO_\lambda(X), \lambda) = \ell_X(\lambda)$. \end{theorem}